8.2 Administration and governance

 - incorporate its commitment to young people into the mainstream of its decision-making and, where appropriate, into its funding agreements with arts organisations.

-The Heritage Council is a statutory body under the Heritage Act, 1995 (Government of Ireland, 1995).
+The Heritage Council is a statutory body under the Heritage Act, 1995.
 It works with others, particularly at local level, to increase awareness of our national heritage and to highlight its importance to public policy and everyday life.
 County Heritage Officers are employed by Local Authorities in partnership with the Heritage Council with the support of the Heritage Officer Programme.
 Local Authority Heritage Officers promote heritage awareness, aid in developing policy and provide advice and information on local and national heritage issues.

 There are several trade unions involved in creativity and culture, such as The Musicians Union of Ireland and Irish Equity.
 Services Industrial Professional and Technical Union (SIPTU) also directly represents several workers who earn their living from the arts, including professional musicians, writers, actors, other performers, film staff, broadcasting staff and theatre staff.